 Cracks and Tile Floor Installation

-Preparing the sub-floor for tile means that any cracks in the concrete need to be sealed up completely.
-Most experts recommend applying some waterproof crack isolation membrane to the cracks.
+Preparing the subfloor for tile means that any cracks in the concrete need to be sealed completely.
+Most experts recommend applying a waterproof crack isolation membrane to the cracks.
 The substance can be applied with a trowel or roller and forms a smooth and watertight seal.
 It also prevents the cracks from growing.
 It inhibits any mold and mildew growth and can be used over new concrete that is only a few days old.
 It’s the best way to prepare residential or commercial concrete sub-floors for tile.

 Cracks and Wood Floor Installation

 Preparing a cracked concrete sub-floor for a hardwood floor installation requires more preparation than for tile.
-The best method to deal with cracks is to put down a plywood sub-floor that is clean, dry, level and structurally sound.
+The best method to deal with cracks is to put down a plywood sub-floor that is clean, dry, level, and structurally sound.
 The plywood sub-floor floats over the crack, separating the wood flooring from the substrate.
 In this case, it’s the best option for wood floor installation.

 Experienced wood flooring installers know that having a strong and proper concrete sub-floor is the key to a durable and trouble-free top floor.
 Repairing cracks properly is the best way to control moisture, stop cracks from spreading, and maintain stability.
 The result is a fine foundation on which to install beautiful, durable hardwood flooring that will last for many years.